Fox News viewers can win $50G with FOX Bet Super 6 Election 2020 game

 FOX Bet Super 6 has another contest for Fox News viewers.

-Election Day is less than one week away, and Fox News viewers have a chance to win $50,000 from our friends at FOX Bet.
+Election Day is Tuesday, Nov.
+3, and Fox News viewers have a chance to win $50,000 from our friends at FOX Bet.

 All you have to do is download the FOX Bet Super 6 app and answer six predictive questions about potential election outcomes.